-The IT Help Desk is committed to high quality customer service and technical support while acting as a single point of contact to resolve all computer, network, and telephone related needs.
+The IT Help Desk is committed to high quality customer service and technical support while acting as a single point of contact to resolve all computer, network, telephone, and learning technology related needs.

 Service Level Agreement & Standard Operating Procedures

 - The IT Help Desk provides full support from 8:00a.m. to 5:00p.m.
 Monday through Friday.
 After hours you may leave a voicemail message and a Help Desk technician will return the call on the next business day.
 In the event of an emergency or for any urgent problem that cannot wait until the next business day, you may contact Public Safety at x511.

 - Response time during regular business hours is typically within four hours; after hours all calls will be returned the next business day.